DoubleWuOne/SimpleApiMeteo/README.md

 The application provides meteorological (synoptic) data downloaded from the public API of the Institute of Meteorology and Water Management (IMGW).
 The project demonstrates topics such as:

-Creating a REST API in ASP.NET Core
+-Creating a REST API in ASP.NET Core

-Handling HTTP requests and path and query parameters Handling exceptions and custom middleware
+-Handling HTTP requests and path and query parameters

+-Handling exceptions and custom middleware

-Integration with an external API (IMGW)
+-Integration with an external API (IMGW)

-Logging events using NLog
+-Logging events using NLog

-Serialization and deserialization of JSON data
+-Serialization and deserialization of JSON data

 Application funcionality:
 Downloading weather data for all stations or a selected station by name or ID